fukamachi/woo/README.md

 # Woo

 Woo is a fast non-blocking HTTP server built on top of [libev](http://software.schmorp.de/pkg/libev.html).
-The goal is to be the fastest web server in any language (although written in Common Lisp).
+Although Woo is written in Common Lisp, it aims to be the fastest web server written in any programming language.

 ## Warning